-For me, I always have loved the ocean.
-I guess growing up in Florida helped me realize that, so Navy made a lot of sense to me.
-And most Navy bases are very close to a nice beach!
-That was a big draw too.
-The option to choose SEAL Teams was really a no-brainer too.
-I grew up in or near the water (swamp, lake, river, ocean) hunting and fishing, played several sports in high school so I thought that the active outdoor lifestyle of being a SEAL appealed to me the most.
-And continuing to be apart of a team was a must for me.
+For me, I have always loved the ocean.
+I guess growing up in Florida helped me realize that, so the Navy made a lot of sense to me.
+And most Navy bases are very close to a nice beach.
+That was a big draw, too.
+The option to choose SEAL teams was really a no-brainer, too.
+I grew up hunting and fishing in or near the water.
+I played several sports in high school, so I thought that the active, outdoor lifestyle of being a SEAL appealed to me the most.
+And continuing to be a part of a team was a must.

-For you and others like you, you should look at the last ten years of your life and ask yourself:
+For you and others like you, you should look at the last 10 years of your life and ask yourself:

-6) Did I workout nearly everyday and feel like you cheated yourself when you skip a workout?
+6. Did I work out nearly every day and feel like I cheated myself when I skipped a workout?

 Below are the young man's questions concerning his future choices: